Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Experimental Setup Results

 \subsection{Computational Complexity}

-In this section, we report the time and space complexity of inference.
-To report the worst-case complexities, we utilize the models trained on the CK+ dataset as they have the maximum number of parameters among the models trained on the three datasets.
-A single network of any type, baseline, full transfer learning, or ensemble transfer learning, has about \textbf{0.33M} parameters in the worst case (8 outputs of CK+ dataset).
-Similarly, the ensemble transfer learning network with five such models has about \textbf{1.65M} parameters and requires \boldmath$3.28$ $\times$ \boldmath$10^{6}$ \textbf{FLOPS} in the worst case.
+In this section, we report hardware-independent and deep learning framework agnostic model complexity in terms of FLOPs for inference and memory for storing parameters.
+To report the worst-case complexities, we utilize the proposed ensemble models trained on the CK+ dataset, as they have the maximum number of parameters among the models trained on the three datasets.
+A sub-network of the ensemble transfer learning network has about \textbf{0.33M} parameters in the worst case (8 outputs of CK+ dataset).
+As the ensemble transfer learning network comprises five such models, it has about \textbf{1.65M} parameters.

-We calculate the inference time on the Nvidia Tesla K80 GPU and Intel(R) Xeon(R) CPU for all three networks.
-The inference time does not include time taken to load an image and a model, pre-process the image, detect a face in the image, and produce the 160x160x3 face crop input.
-A model of the baseline, full, or sub-network of the ensemble network takes \textbf{1.2 ms} to predict an image's expression on the GPU.
-Serial inferencing of the sub-networks of the ensemble model takes \textbf{6 ms} on average.
-Executing the ensemble policy, that is, summation and taking maximum, takes time in the order \(1 \times 10^{-4}\)ms, so we neglect it.
-Similarly, on the CPU, a model of the baseline, full, and sub-network of the ensemble transfer learning network takes \textbf{2.5 ms} to predict an image's expression and serial inferencing of the ensemble model's sub-networks takes \textbf{12.5 ms} on average.